bjt-user/Linux/kicad.md

 to draw lines you have to select `add lines and polygons to the symbol body`,\
 then click somewhere, draw the line, and complete the line by a double left mouse click

+you can form coils and transformer windings with the `add arcs arcs to symbol body` button